bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---

-### Tool Comparison Plots
+#### Key Tool Comparison Plots

-This section displays the main plots that compare tool performance for various subsets of loci from the truth set.
+These plots compare tool performance for various subsets of loci from the truth set.
 Detailed discussion of these plots and parameters can be found in the sections below.

-#### Accuracy
+##### Accuracy

 Tool:  * ExpansionHunter   * GangSTR    * HipSTR